Electrical energy monitors

 time—or, rather, making it has

 never been more tricky.
-Oil and gas are rapidly running out, coal's
+Oil and gas are slowly running out, coal's

 dirty, wind power and solar panels still aren't completely competitive, nuclear worries people.
 Add